Cannabinoid Chart With Simple Explanations

 CBD (Cannabidiol)

 Key features: CBD is the non-psychoactive component in cannabis.
 It is legal in almost every state (all but three).
 It contains less than 0.3% THC in its hemp-derived form.
-Effects: Supports mood enhancement, anti-inflammation, wakefulness, sleep Potential medical benefits: Treatment for anxiety, depression, insomnia, glaucoma, migraines
+Effects: Supports mood enhancement, anti-inflammation, wakefulness, and sleep.
+Potential medical benefits: Treatment for anxiety, depression, insomnia, glaucoma, migraines

 CBC (Cannabichromene)